aome510/spotify-player/README.md

 ### Setup

 - Create a configuration folder to store application's configuration files and authentication token cache.
 By default, the application will look into `$HOME/.config/spotify-player`.
 You can specify another path by adding the `-c <FOLDER_PATH>` option.
-- Follow the steps described in [Spotify documentation](https://developer.spotify.com/documentation/general/guides/app-settings/) to register an application with `client_id` and `client_secret` as well as to whitelist the application's redirect URI.
+- Follow the steps described in [Spotify documentation](https://developer.spotify.com/documentation/general/guides/app-settings/) to register an application with `client_id` and `client_secret` as well as to whitelist a redirect URI.
 - For the redirect URI, specify `http://localhost:8888/callback`.
 - Create a new `client.toml` file in the application's configuration folder with `client_id` and `client_secret` entries as follow